symfony/symfony-docs/book/security.rst

 .. _book-security-securing-controller-annotations:

-You can also choose to install and use the optional ``JMSSecurityExtraBundle``, which can secure your controller using annotations::
+You can also choose to install and use the optional JMSSecurityExtraBundle, which can secure your controller using annotations::

     // ...